 Hamilton Pool is a gorgeous swimming hole located just a short 45 minute drive from Austin to Dripping Springs, but its breathtaking natural beauty makes you feel like you’re so far from home.
 This gem of a pool is actually a collapsed grotto with beautiful blue-green water, surrounded by awesome rock formations and also boasts a 50-foot waterfall that is the ideal spot to stand under and feel refreshed by cool water washing over you.
 Hamilton Pool Preserve also has numerous hiking trails where you can spy rare plant species or birds such as Golden Cheek Warblers and Cliff Swallows.
 It’s really an amazing place to check out with the family.

 Read on about our our Marketing Manager’s first time visiting this iconic, popular Central Texas swimming hole, and take note of her tips for taking your family…

 The good news is that Hamilton Pool Preserve was everything and MORE than I expected.
 But I feel the need to start this write-up with the most important news: get your reservations NOW for the summer!
-To manage the crowds at this popular destination, reservations are required to visit Hamilton Pool daily through through October 31, 2018.
-(Then only weekends in November and December 2018.)
-Take note that we heard many cars have been turned away this spring that arrived without a reservation.
+To manage the crowds at this popular destination, reservations are required to visit Hamilton Pool daily through through October 31, 2019.
+(From November through February reservations are required only on weekends and official Travis County holidays.)
+Take note that cars will be turned away if they arrive without a reservation.
 It won’t work to just show up.

 When we arrived, a friendly gate attendant checked our reservation, took the $15 per car entrance fee and went over all the rules for visiting this nature preserve.
 We parked, stopped in the rustic restrooms and then made our way down a quarter-mile hike to Hamilton Pool.